Optimistic limits of the colored Jones polynomials: Geometric structures of the triangulations

-Therefore, we conclude that $\mathcal{H}_2$ becomes all the edge relations of $\mathcal{A}$ except the one horizontal edge whose region is assigned to 0 instead of the variables $w_1,\ldots,w_m$.
+Therefore, we conclude that $\mathcal{H}_2$ becomes all the edge relations of $\mathcal{A}$ except the one horizontal edge whose region is assigned as 0 instead of the variables $w_1,\ldots,w_m$.
 For an ideal tetrahedron parametrized with $u\in\mathbb{C}$ as in Figure \ref{pic10}, the product of all shape parameters assigned to all edges in the tetrahedron is $(u u' u'')^2=1$.
 This implies the product of all edge relations becomes 1.
 On the other hand, from Lemma \ref{lem41} and the above arguments, we found all but one edge relation by $\mathcal{H}_2$.
 Therefore, the remaining edge relation holds automatically.

 Finally, we prove $\mathcal{H}_2$ contains the cusp condition.
 Note that edges $\alpha_1\alpha_4$ and $\alpha_2\alpha_3$ in Figure \ref{pic13} are meridians of the cusp diagram.
-The same shape parameter $\frac{w_a}{w_b}$ is assigned to the corners $\angle\alpha_2\alpha_1\alpha_3$ and $\angle\alpha_1\alpha_3\alpha_4$, so one of the cusp condition is trivially satisfied by the method of assigning shape parameters to edges.
-If we have all the edge relations and one cusp condition of a meridian, then we can obtain all the other cusp conditions using these relations.
-Therefore, we conclude $\mathcal{H}_2$ is the hyperbolicity equations of Thurston triangulation of $S^3-K$.
+The same shape parameter $\frac{w_a}{w_b}$ is assigned to the corners $\angle\alpha_2\alpha_1\alpha_3$ and $\angle\alpha_1\alpha_3\alpha_4$, so one of the cusp conditions is trivially satisfied by the method of assigning shape parameters to edges.
+If we have all the edge relations and one cusp condition of a meridian, then we can obtain all remaining cusp conditions using these relations.
+Therefore, we conclude $\mathcal{H}_2$ are the hyperbolicity equations of Thurston triangulation of $S^3-K$.

 \end{proof}